firebase/geofire-java/README.md

 ```

 The `onReady` method is called once all initial data was loaded from the server
-and all child added events were triggered.
+and all key entered events were triggered.
 A ready event is triggered again
 each time the query criteria is updated.
 The `onCancelled` method is called if
 there was an error retrieving the data from the server, e.g. security rules
 prevented reading the data.
-Note that child moved and child removed events
+Note that key moved and key exited events
 might still occur before the ready event was triggered.

 To remove a single ready listener call `removeGeoQueryReadyListener`.
 All